Research

 Over the past 20 years, our research has impacted many key areas, such as the design of low energy ventilation systems for buildings, new insights into carbon sequestration technology, improved functioning of lubricants, and new encapsulation processes for bio-active washing powders.
 Current areas of interest include research on carbon storage, low energy building design, electrolytes and batteries, geothermal heat, deep ocean mixing, pollutant transport and dispersion, surface coatings, corrosion, and water management and treatment.

-We host a wide range of researchers at the IEEF, from undergraduate students to highly established professors, in a friendly atmosphere that fosters conversation and collaboration.
+We host a wide range of researchers at IEEF, from undergraduate students to highly established professors, in a friendly atmosphere that fosters conversation and collaboration.
 We offer annual fully-funded PhD scholarships and are always interested to hear from researchers who would like to join us or to learn from us.
-If you are interested in working or studying at the IEEF, please see our list of available roles and projects or contact the relevant member of staff.
+If you are interested in working or studying at IEEF, please see our list of available roles and projects or contact the relevant member of staff.